 Maggie is top-notch.
 My favorite thing about her work in comparison to other MEs i've used is that she doesn't stomp all over your mix.
 She knows how to highlight the best parts out and leave it alone!

 She knows how to let the music breath and how to keep the life in it.

 Maggie is a rock star!
 She's communicative and super talented at what she does.
 Great mastering engineers can highlight the nuances and dynamic range within your recordings without sacrificing them for loudness.
 It's an art that I think comes down to taste and she totally nails it.

 Maggie did an awesome job mastering an album for my band, Grain Thief.
 Open line of communication throughout, fast turnaround, and incredible sonic results.
 VERY pleased!

 Maggie is a super talented and friendly mastering engineer.
 Highly recommended!

 Q: Analog or digital and why?

-A: I'm going to say...both!
-Tape and and tubes and digital EQs are all tools.
+A: Both!
+Tape and tubes and digital EQs are all tools.
 Sometimes one tool works better on a project than another.
 Tape is lovely, but it can hurt a mix just as much as it can make it better.
-And I can use a digital limiter plugin artistically and also destructively.
-I try to tailor what I use for each project specifically for what it needs.
-I try to be transparent (pun intended!) about my process, which I think helps people understand it's not all a "smoke and mirrors" aspect of the production process.
+And we can use a digital limiter plugin artistically and also destructively.
+We try to tailor what we use for each project specifically for what it needs.
+We try to be transparent (pun intended!) about our process, which we think helps people understand it's not all a "smoke and mirrors" aspect of the production process.

 Q: What's your 'promise' to your clients?

-A: To do the best job I can without trying to make it seem like it's some sort of "dark art" to be a mastering engineer.
+A: To do the best job we can without trying to make it seem like it's some sort of "dark art" to be a mastering engineer.
 It's not.
 You need to have good ears, the technical knowledge, and the ability to communicate well with your clients.
-I try to do those things to the best of my ability, and charge a price that people can afford.
+We try to do those things to the best of our ability, and charge a price that people can afford.